kayleeyana/CMPG323_PROJECT_5_34385479/README.md

 4. Sum of Sales by delivery address using a clustered column chart.

-# Providing Executives a quick and detailed summary of how the company is doing.
+# Providing Executives a quick and detailed summary of how the company is doing on a high level.

-# Order Monitoring
+# Order Monitoring Page provides insight upon clicking and hovering around visuals.

 1.Filter that navigates between pages upon clicking on each page selection.

+2. The left side of "High-Metrics" page updates with each selection per visual using a slicer.

+               -Count of OrderID.
+               -Count of Sales
+               -OrderDate.

+# List of Visual Insights to consider.
+1.Count of Orderid by CustomerName using a clustered column chart.
+2.Count of Sales by OrderDate and DeliverSales using a line and stacked column chart.
+3.Count of Orderid by category.